 Formatting your sales data file

-Sales data is expected to be a UTF-8 encoded .csv file, similar to the product catalog (if you are not sure how such file should look, a sample file can be downloaded at the bottom of this page).
-Each record in the file is an order line which should correspond to a single item purchased.
+Sales data is expected to be a UTF-8 encoded .csv file (if you are not sure how such file should look, a sample file can be downloaded at the bottom of this page).
+Each record in the file is an order line which describes a single element (one specific item in some quantity and at some total price) of the order.
 There are a number of standard columns which are necessary for reporting, and you can also add your own custom columns.